viet34tqc/notebook/vue.md

   {{newTodo}}
 </template>
 ```

-In Vue, state can be muatated.
+In Vue, state can be mutated.
 To update the state, we don't need a function like `setState` like React, just replace the old one with the new one

 ```js
 todos.value.push(newTodo)
 //or